 This recorded edWebinar will be of interest to elementary through high school teachers, librarians, and school and district leaders.

 About the Presenter

-Terrie Noland’s greatest strengths lie in the ability to motivate, inspire, and create enthusiasm in others to be passionate educators that support the diverse needs of students.
-Terrie serves as the vice president of educator initiatives for Learning Ally, where she works to develop engagement programs, professional learning services and communities for educators.
-Her passion is working with educators to create dynamic classrooms, and recognizing educators in their tremendous efforts.
-Terrie has more than 25 years of experience as both a motivational leader and developer of content for educators and administrators.
-Her focus for the past six years has been on the pedagogical practices needed to create effective environments for struggling readers and students with dyslexia.
-She has the opportunity to lead and facilitate groups numbering in the thousands, helping to build better understanding of working with struggling readers and students with dyslexia.
-Terrie is certified as an academic language practitioner and is currently working towards a Ph.D. in literacy, with an emphasis in educational leadership from St. John’s University.
+Terrie Nolands’s greatest strengths lie in the ability to motivate, inspire, and create enthusiasm in others to be passionate educators that support the diverse needs of students.
+Terrie serves as Vice President of Educator Leadership & Learning for Learning Ally where she works to develop engagement programs, professional learning services, and communities for educators.
+Her passion is working with educators to create dynamic classrooms and recognizing educators in their tremendous efforts.
+She has more than 25 years of experience as both a motivational leader and developer of content for educators and administrators.
+Terrie’s focus for the past six years has been on the pedagogical practices needed to create effective environments for struggling readers and students with dyslexia.
+She has the opportunity to lead and facilitate groups numbering in the thousands helping to build a better understanding of working with struggling readers and students with dyslexia.
+Terrie is certified as an Academic Language Practitioner and is currently working towards a Ph.D. in literacy, with an emphasis in educational leadership from St. John’s University.

 Join the Empowering Struggling Readers community to network with educators, participate in online discussions, receive invitations to upcoming edWebinars, and view recordings of previous programs to earn CE certificates.

 Learning Ally is a leading education solutions organization committed to transforming the lives of struggling learners.
 The Learning Ally Audiobook Solution is a proven reading accommodation comprised of human-read audiobooks, student centric features and a suite of teacher resources.
 Used in more than 17,000 schools, this solution successfully helps students with reading deficits become engaged learners and reach their academic potential.